tblautenberg/DockerAutoPullAlpha/README.md

 Remember to edit paths and folder names in the app.java, and from what repo it should download!
 Currently creating a folder /app/target-repo inside the container.
 Default target project is https://github.com/tblautenberg/DockerAutoPullTarget

+Also remember to configure your POM.xml file of target repo to name XXXXXXX-1.0-SNAPSHOT.jar to RunMe-1.0-SNAPSHOT.jar

 Small diagram of how it works.